Operation Maverick's Armistice

-Airmen from the 192nd Wing, Virginia Air National Guard, test satelite communication capabilites during Operation Maverick's Armistice April 22, 2025, at Savannah Air National Guard Base, Georgia.
-OMA is a multi-unit, multi-state Air National Guard agile combat readiness exercise, led by the VaANG, designed to test and validate critical lethal warfighting capabilities to ensure dominance in contested environments.
+Airmen from the Virginia and Puerto Rico Air National Guard participate in Operation Maverick's Armistice at Henry E. Rohlson Airport, St. Croix, U.S. Virgin Islands, April 23, 2025.
+OMA is a VaANG led, multi-state, agile combat employment exercise designed to further refine the skills and abilities needed to creatively solve national security challenges in a complex global environment.
 (U.S. Air National Guard photo by Master Sgt.
 Jonathan Garcia)

 |Date Taken: